waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 **Custom Agents:**
 - `gym_puzzle_solver`: Analyzes gym puzzle descriptions and failed hypotheses to generate new, simple, and testable solutions.
+- `python_code_debugger`: Analyzes a Python script, its intended behavior, and a bug description to provide a corrected version of the code and an explanation of the fix.

 **Custom Tools (Defined by me):**
 - `select_battle_option`: Automatically selects a main battle menu option (FIGHT, PKMN, PACK, RUN).